9 Ways to Fix Airpods Won't Connect to iPhone

-Solution 5: Verify Connectivity and General Settings of your AirPods
+Solution 5: Verify the Connectivity and General Settings of your AirPods

-Solution 6: Reset All Settings on your iOS Device
+Solution 7: Reset All Settings on Your iOS Device

 As I have mentioned above, a change in your device settings could be a major reason for getting the AirPods won't connect to your iPhone issue.
 Chances are that any other network, connectivity, or device settings would be causing an issue with AirPods.

 Therefore, if your iPhone won't find AirPods, then you can just erase all the saved settings on your device.
-All you need to do is unlock your iPhone, go to its Settings > General > Reset, and tap on the "Reset All Settings" option.
+All you need to do is unlock your iPhone, go to its Settings > General > Reset(for newer iOS devices, choose "Transfer or Reset iPhone" > "Reset"), and tap on the "Reset All Settings" option.
 Now, just enter the passcode of your device and wait as your iPhone would be restarted with its default settings.

 By following the above-listed methods, you would be able to fix most of the minor problems with your AirPods.
 Though, if your AirPods Pro won't connect to iPhone even now, then you can simply pair them again.
 To do this, you can just disconnect your AirPods from your iPhone and pair them again in the following way.

-Step 2: Pair your AirPods to iPhone again
+Step 2: Pair your AirPods to your iPhone again